Sylt: Geography

 Severe storm surges of the last decades have repeatedly endangered Sylt to the point of breaking in two, e.g. Hörnum was temporarily cut off from the island in 1962.
-Part of the island near Rantum which is only 500 m wide is especially threatened.
+Part of the island near Rantum which is only 500 metres (yards) wide is especially threatened.

 Measures of protection against the continuous erosion date back to the early 19th century when groynes of wooden poles were constructed.
 Those were built at right angles into the sea from the coast line.
 Later they were replaced by metal and eventually by armoured concrete groynes.
 The constructions did not have the desired effect of stopping the erosion caused by crossways currents.
 "Leeward erosion", i.e. erosion on the downwind side of the groynes prevented sustainable accumulation of sand.

-In the 1960s breaking the power of the sea was attempted by installing tetrapods along the groyne bases or by putting them into the sea like groynes.
+In the 1960s, breaking the power of the sea was attempted by installing tetrapods along the groyne bases or by putting them into the sea like groynes.
 The four-armed structures, built in France and many tons in weight, were too heavy for Sylt's beaches and were equally unable to prevent erosion.
 Therefore, they were removed from the Hörnum west beach in 2005.

-Since the early 1970s the only effective means so far has been flushing sand onto the shore.
+Since the early 1970s, the only effective means so far has been flushing sand onto the shore.
 Dredging vessels are used to pump a mixture of sand and water to a beach where it is spread by bulldozers.
 Thus storm floods would only erase the artificial accumulation of sand, while the shoreline proper remains intact and erosion is slowed down.
 This procedure incurs considerable costs.
 The required budget of an annual €10 million is currently provided by federal German, Schleswig-Holstein state and EU funds.
-Since 1972 an estimated 35.5 million cubic metres of sand have been flushed ashore and dumped on Sylt.
+Since 1972, an estimated 35.5 million cubic metres (46.4 million cu. yd.) of sand have been flushed ashore and dumped on Sylt.
 The measures have so far cost more than €134 million in total, but according to scientific calculations they are sufficient to prevent further loss of land for at least three decades, so the benefits for the island's economic power and for the economically underdeveloped region in general would outweigh the costs.
-In the 1995 study Klimafolgen für Mensch und Küste am Beispiel der Nordseeinsel Sylt (Climate impact for Man and Shores as seen on the North Sea island Sylt) it reads: "Hätte Sylt nicht das Image einer attraktiven Ferieninsel, gäbe es den Küstenschutz in der bestehenden Form gewiss nicht" (If Sylt did not have the image of an attractive holiday island, coastal management in its current form would certainly not exist).
+In the 1995 study Klimafolgen für Mensch und Küste am Beispiel der Nordseeinsel Sylt (Climate impact for Man and Shores as seen on the North Sea island Sylt), it reads: "Hätte Sylt nicht das Image einer attraktiven Ferieninsel, gäbe es den Küstenschutz in der bestehenden Form gewiss nicht" (If Sylt did not have the image of an attractive holiday island, coastal management in its current form would certainly not exist).

 The enforcement of a natural reef off Sylt is being discussed as an alternative solution.
 A first experiment was conducted from 1996 to 2003.
 A sand drainage as being successfully used on Danish islands is not likely to work on Sylt owing to the underwater slope here.